 Summer is firmly on the horizon, and with it comes the return of one of the Cotswolds most anticipated celebrations of food, drink and community - the Cheltenham Food & Drink Festival.

-Set against the elegant backdrop of Montpellier Gardens, this year’s festival promises a vibrant weekend of flavours, experiences and entertainment from 19–21 June, bringing together producers, chefs and visitors for a true celebration of the region’s thriving hospitality scene.
+Set against the elegant backdrop of Montpellier Gardens, in Cheltenham town centre, this year’s festival promises a vibrant weekend of flavours, experiences and entertainment from 19 – 21 June, bringing together producers, chefs and visitors for a true celebration of the region’s thriving hospitality scene.

 Visitors can expect a packed programme designed to inspire and delight, with free wine tastings and expert-led talks offering the chance to discover new favourites and deepen knowledge.

-Giuseppe will demonstrate two pillars of classic patisserie, revealing all the tricks and secrets for a fool proof choux pastry and the silkiest crème patisserie.
+Giuseppe will demonstrate two pillars of classic patisserie in the Chef's Kitchen on Friday.
+Reserve your place to be present as he reveals all the tricks and secrets for a fool proof choux pastry and the silkiest crème patisserie.
 These two versatile elements will then be then combined with Amarena sour cherries in a ‘zeppola’: the iconic Italian beignet traditionally served in Southern Italy to celebrate Father’s Day.

-Watch the team demonstrate the preparation of a kimchi and beef bulgogi ssam, bringing together fermented kimchi and marinated bulgogi in a modern, comforting dish.
-The demonstration highlights the richness of Korean culinary traditions and the simplicity of East Asian home-style cooking
+One of the main highlights in the Chef's Kitchen on the Saturday, your chance to watch the Nagomi team demonstrate the preparation of a kimchi and beef bulgogi ssam, bringing together fermented kimchi and marinated bulgogi in a modern, comforting dish.
+The demonstration highlights the richness of Korean culinary traditions and the simplicity of East Asian home-style cooking.
+Reserve your place.

 Image of food workshop, visitors enjoying the wine garden, chef at BBQ workshop and Giuseppe Dell'Anno

-Hayles Farm BBQ stage, with a host of grill masters lining up to share their secrets for grilling, join us and discover the best flavours and techniques for your summer BBQ.
+A host of grill master's, including The Beefy Boys and Country Woodsmoke, will be sharing their secrets for grilling, join them and discover the best flavours and techniques for your summer BBQ.

 Tickets are available on pre-order from just £7.50 for an adult ticket.
 Children under 16 go free, provided a ticket-purchasing adult accompanies them.
 Pre-booking for the masterclasses is essential.
 For further information and to buy your tickets, visit www.cheltenhamfooddrinkfestival.co.uk